What are pronouns?

 What are gender pronouns?

-The English language has traditionally operated on a binary system with personal pronouns when referring to individual people: we have masculine pronouns (he, him, and his) and feminine pronouns (she, her, and hers) that indicate the gender of person to whom we are referring.
+The English language has historically and still today operated on a binary system with personal pronouns when referring to individual people: we have masculine pronouns (he, him, and his) and feminine pronouns (she, her, and hers) that indicate the binary gender of the person to whom we are referring.
 These are gender pronouns.

 However, since we cannot know a person’s gender identity simply by looking at them, to assume someone’s pronouns when replacing their name in any form of communication can be disrespectful and hurtful.
-Accordingly, it is now considered acceptable to use the plural pronouns (they, them, and their) to refer to singular persons (such as a doctor, a student, a Teaching Assistant, etc.) when we do not know their gender or when their gender is non-binary (some people prefer the term "agender."
-This ensures inclusivity in communication because it avoids making assumptions about a person’s gender.
+Accordingly, it is now acceptable and even encouraged to use the pronouns they, them, and their (or the “they-series”) to refer to singular persons (such as a doctor, a student, a Teaching Assistant, etc.) when we do not know their gender or when their gender is non-binary. (“Non-binary” is an umbrella term, and people might identify with other identities, such as agender, genderqueer, gender fluid, etc.) Using the they-series of pronouns this way works to ensure and promote inclusivity in communication because it avoids making assumptions about a person’s gender.
 “They” as a singular, non-binary pronoun was even named the “Word of the Year” in 2015 (Abadi).

 How can I be inclusive with gender pronouns in my teaching?

-- Make it clear that students are welcome to self-identify (or not) with regard to their gender and proper personal pronouns.
+- Make it clear that students are welcome to self-identify (or not) with regard to their gender and lived personal pronouns.

-- Include your own proper personal pronouns on your course syllabi along with your contact information and office hours.
+- Include your own lived personal pronouns on your course syllabi along with your contact information and office hours.

-- Add your proper personal pronouns to your e-mail signature and to your office hour information on your office door.
+- Add your lived personal pronouns to your e-mail signature and to your office hour information on your office door.

-- Update your online departmental profile with your proper personal pronouns.
+- Update your online departmental profile with your lived personal pronouns.

-- Share your proper personal pronouns out loud the first day of class with your students
+- Share your lived personal pronouns out loud the first day of class with your students

 - Invite your students to share with you their pronouns.
 Consider doing this in a confidential “Getting to Know You” questionnaire on the first day of class to avoid putting your students in the position of either having to lie about their pronouns or having to out themselves if they are non-binary or trans-.